patrobinson/go-fish/README.md

 **Development Status**: Ready for alpha testing

+## Project Goals

+Go Fish is designed to provide a lower barrier of entry for Stream Processing than the Apache family of frameworks.
+The existing frameworks are predominantly written in Java and require at the very lease ZooKeeper to run, but usually Kafka and potentially Hadoop.

+While projects like [Wallaroo](https://github.com/wallaroolabs/wallaroo) exist that provide native Go integration and are easier to get started it only supports Kafka and TCP as an input source.
+Go Fish aims to leverage existing cloud tooling like Kinesis and DynamoDB to provide easier setup and maintenance.
+Support for other cloud providers may be added in the future.

 ## Bare minimum

 The bare minimum to have a working example requires you to create a Rule and an Event Type.